amethyst/amethyst/book/src/concepts/state.md

 ## Game Data

-`State`s have, well, a state.
-The actual data that a `State` can contain is arbitrary.
+`State`s can have arbitrary data associated with them.
 If you need to store data that is tightly coupled to your `State`, the classic way is to put it in the `State`'s struct.

 `State`s also have internal data, which is any type T.